robertorcosta/azure-docs.pt-br/articles/active-directory/devices/manage-stale-devices.md

 Para limpar o Azure AD:

 - **Dispositivos Windows 10** – Desabilite ou exclua dispositivos Windows 10 em seu AD local e deixe o Azure AD Connect sincronizar o status do dispositivo alterado com o Azure AD.
-- **Windows 7/8** -desabilite ou exclua dispositivos Windows 7/8 no AD local primeiro.
+- **Windows 7/8** - Disable or delete Windows 7/8 devices in your on-premises AD first.
 Não é possível usar o Azure AD Connect para desabilitar ou excluir dispositivos Windows 7/8 no Azure AD.
-Em vez disso, ao fazer a alteração no local, você deve desabilitar/excluir no Azure AD.
+Instead, when you make the change in your on-premises, you must disable/delete in Azure AD.

 > [!NOTE]
->* Excluir dispositivos no seu AD local ou no Azure AD não remove o registro no cliente.
-Ele só impedirá o acesso a recursos usando o dispositivo como uma identidade (por exemplo, acesso condicional).
-Leia informações adicionais sobre como [remover o registro no cliente](faq.md#hybrid-azure-ad-join-faq).
+>* Deleting devices in your on-premises AD or Azure AD does not remove registration on the client.
+It will only prevent access to resources using device as an identity (e.g. Conditional Access).
+Read additional information on how to [remove registration on the client](faq.md#hybrid-azure-ad-join-faq).
->* A exclusão de um dispositivo Windows 10 somente no Azure AD sincronizará novamente o dispositivo do local usando o Azure AD Connect, mas como um novo objeto no estado "pendente".
-Um novo registro é necessário no dispositivo.
+>* Deleting a Windows 10 device only in Azure AD will re-synchronize the device from your on-premises using Azure AD connect but as a new object in "Pending" state.
+A re-registration is required on the device.
->* A remoção do dispositivo do escopo de sincronização para dispositivos Windows 10/Server 2016 excluirá o dispositivo do Azure AD.
-Adicioná-lo de volta ao escopo de sincronização posicionará um novo objeto no estado "pendente". É necessário um novo registro do dispositivo.
+>* Removing the device from sync scope for Windows 10/Server 2016 devices will delete the Azure AD device.
+Adding it back to sync scope will place a new object in "Pending" state.
+A re-registration of the device is required.
->* Se você não estiver usando Azure AD Connect para dispositivos Windows 10 para sincronizar (por exemplo, usando apenas AD FS para registro), será necessário gerenciar o ciclo de vida semelhante aos dispositivos Windows 7/8.
+>* If you not using Azure AD Connect for Windows 10 devices to synchronize (e.g. ONLY using AD FS for registration), you must manage lifecycle similar to Windows 7/8 devices.

 ### <a name="azure-ad-joined-devices"></a>Dispositivos adicionados ao Azure AD